ColdByDefault/RoseLibrary/SECURITY.md

 ### Risk

 The exposed API key can potentially be exploited by attackers to:
-- Perform unauthorized operations on your Firebase project within the scope of allowed APIs.
+- Perform unauthorized operations on Firebase project within the scope of allowed APIs.
 - Exhaust usage quotas or incur additional costs if APIs are misused.

 ### Current Mitigation